Annual automotive aftermarket trends forecast of auto parts ecommerce summary:

 Amazon continues to lead online parts sales

-Amazon continues to grow at a fast pace, affecting most consumer goods industries, and the auto parts industry is no exception.
+Amazon continues to grow at a fast pace, affecting most consumer goods industries.
+The auto parts industry is no exception.

 We’re forecasting Amazon to post $5.5 billion in aftermarket parts & accessory sales, and over $1.4 billion in OEM replacement parts sales in 2018 for a combined total of $6.9 billion.
-Most of Amazon’s sales growth is projected to come from aftermarket parts, accessories, car care products, maintenance products and chemicals, with OEM replacement parts showing a slower growth rate over the next few years.
+Most of Amazon’s sales growth will come from aftermarket parts, accessories, car care products, maintenance products and chemicals.
+OEM replacement parts will show a slower growth rate over the next few years.

 In 2018, @Amazon will sell $6.9 billion in OEM replacement #autoparts and #aftermarket parts and accessories Click To TweetMost of Amazon’s amazing growth in auto parts comes from direct sales, known as “first party sales” or “1P.”
 You can tell if you are buying directly from Amazon because the product will show Fulfillment by Amazon (FBA) with this description: Fulfillment by Amazon (FBA) is a service we offer sellers that lets them store their products in Amazon’s fulfillment centers, and we directly pack, ship, and provide customer service for these products.
 1P sales typically include Amazon Prime offers.
 The majority of Amazon’s 1P sales come from manufacturers supplying Amazon directly or from warehouse distributors (WDs).
 We’re projecting Amazon’s 1P sales to hit $4.5 billion this year.

 Third party sales through Amazon are also called “3P.”